Baaj Adebule: Early life

 Adebule was born in Jalupon Hospital in Surulere, Lagos.
 He spent most of his childhood in Maryland Lagos, where he attended Seat of Wisdom primary school and Caleb secondary school.
 He moved to Surulere following his parents' divorce in 2005.
 Adebule is of Yoruba descent and is a native of the Ijebu Ode local government area of Ogun State.
 He was brought up in a Christian home.
-His father is a mechanical engineer and his mother is an accountant and entrepreneur.
+His father was a mechanical engineer and his mother an accountant and entrepreneur.
 He is the youngest of nine children from several marriages.

 His school years were focused on academics, as his parents emphasized the importance of a formal education.
 At a young age, he focused on sports and arts, playing football, basketball, badminton, table tennis, and track.

 In his biography, Adebule stated he was a member of the local church choir from a young age as well as a member of his school's art club.
 Adebule was especially known for his love of movies, which he focused on following his parents' divorce.

 In 2005, Adebule began attending Covenant University in Ogun State to study economics.
 He graduated with a second-class upper in 2009.
 After graduating, he was engaged in arts and sports.
 He worked in Multi Choice for almost two years before eventually quitting to focus on entertainment.